qomolangmaice/ZedOS/README.md

 ZedOS is a hobby built operating system, as you know, developing an OS is not an easy stuff, you may need to know a little bit of Assembly programming and C programming.

-Before you build your own system, you should install some softwares(In Ubuntu or Debian) like this:
+Before you build your own operating system, you need to install some softwares(In Ubuntu or Debian) as follows:

  $ sudo apt-get install xorriso gcc nasm qemu grub virtualbox